 \[\mathcal{L}(W, \lambda) = \frac{1}{2} W^T V W + \lambda [E[\tilde r_p] - (W^T \mu + (1 - W^T \boldsymbol{1}) r_f)]\]

-The first-order condition is:
+The first-order conditions are:

 \[\begin{align*} \frac{\partial \mathcal{L}}{\partial W} &= V W - \lambda (\mu - r_f \boldsymbol{1}) = 0 \\ \frac{\partial \mathcal{L}}{\partial \lambda} &= E[\tilde r_p] - (W^T \mu + (1 - W^T \boldsymbol{1}) r_f) = 0 \end{align*}\]